 Frequently Asked Questions

-Which is more tender, tri tip or brisket?
+Which is better, tri tip or brisket?

-Can I cook tri tip like brisket?
+Can you cook tri tip like brisket?

 Is tri tip cheaper than brisket?